 The drought index is the main variable for assessing the effects of drought and for determining variations in drought characteristics such as duration, intensity, and severity.
 In this study, the drought analysis will be calculated on a different scale from 1 to 12 months.
-Based on Spel calculations as suggested in McKee et al. (1993), drought can be classified into seven categories as listed in Table 1.
+Based on Specific calculations as suggested in McKee et al. (1993), drought can be classified into seven categories as listed in Table 1.

-SPEI is a standardized variable, and it can be compared with other SPEI values over time and space.
+with other SPEI values over time and space.
 Drought occurs when the SPEI value is consistently negative and reaches drought intensity with an SPEI value of -1 or less, and the drought will end if the SPEI value becomes positive.
 Drought can also be classified based on the frequency of occurrence according to WMO (2012), drought is divided into four categories as listed in Table 2.